By Joseph Calhoun of Alhambra

 How much money will Silicon Valley waste in Hollywood?
 It was reported last week that Apple is setting aside $1 billion for original programming.
 They join Netflix, Hulu, Amazon, Facebook and YouTube as Hollywood neophytes in the original programming business.
 What are the odds that Silicon Valley actually understands what it takes to produce good content that people will actually watch?
 Will they just be the latest outsider to ride into Tinseltown with a fat wallet and leave with a much thinner one?
 It isn’t easy making money producing content.
 Just ask Sony.

 Will President Trump serve a full term?
 I don’t like to get into politics much on this blog but there are times when it becomes necessary.
 Given the current political climate one must consider the possibility that we are in for a full blown political crisis.
 What happens to the economy and markets if a serious effort is made to impeach Trump?
 Or convince him to resign?
 I don’t know if incompetence is sufficient for impeachment so maybe that would depend on what Mueller turns up.
 But I could definitely see a group of elder statesmen Republicans heading down to the White House for a meeting.
 Would they be successful?
 I have my doubts.
 The market was said to have sold off last week because of rumors that Gary Cohn was about to resign.
 So consider that for a minute.
 If Cohn did resign who would be willing to take his place?
 Yeah, I can’t think of anyone either.
 There are already a lot of unfilled positions in DC but there could be a lot more to come.
-What is the impact on the country – not to mention the dollar, the Treasury market, stocks – if there is a complete vacuum in the Executive Branch?Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+What is the impact on the country – not to mention the dollar, the Treasury market, stocks – if there is a complete vacuum in the Executive Branch?Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.